It’s a relative term, but you probably have a small move if –

 You can add on extra U-Pack services when you book your move and customize your experience based on what you need.
 U-Pack will move and store your belongings for you if you need them to.
 Choose from different container sizes and only pay for the space that you use.

 Zippy Shell makes it easy to book moving labor services and buy additional insurance options on your container.
 It’s a great option for young professionals changing cities or relocating for work

-Other shipping container companies, usually ask you to do all of the packing and loading yourself.
-Zippy Shell makes it easy to add that service to your order depending on what you want.
+Other shipping container companies usually ask you to do all of the packing and loading yourself.
+Zippy Shell makes it easy by adding that service to your order depending on what you’d like.

 If you decide to add loading or unloading services, Zippy Shell will coordinate with a third-party service that does the hard part, so prices vary depending on your location.